UltrathonOnline/MAIDS.U21-00.PROJECT_POOL/README.md

 > * Follow us on [Twitter](https://twitter.com/UltrathonOnline).
 > * Watch the repository for changes.

+## Applicant instructions

+To apply to the 2021 Ultrathon applicants will need to submit a presolution to two projects of their choice.
+Presolutions are brief (max.
+300 words) idealized solutions to the questions asked in each project.
+They are meant to demonstrate an ability to understand the information presented and how one might contribute to solving the problem in a team.
+A committee will select attendees based on the scientific merits of the presolution.
+An exact rubric will be published later this year, but a core principle is that presolutions must be grounded and realistic with respect to the underlying data.

+Selected participants will have the opportunity to take their ideas through to publication during the six week event.
+Use this `project pool` to navigate the available datasets for the this year's Ultrathon on Github.
+The submission form will be available through the event website when the call opens: https://ultrathon.online.
+Until then, a mailing list is available on the same site.

 ## Manifest

 The following table lists projects entered into the 2021 Ultrathon.
 Click on the links in the ID column to scroll down to the details section for the project's dataset.
 The MAIDS descriptions are available in PDF, Website, or Git repositories from the MAIDS column.

-Applicants will be asked to submit presolutions (small idealized solutions) when applying to attend the event.
-A committee will select attendees based on the scientific merit of presolutions.
-An exact rubric will be published later this year.
-Participants will have the opportunity to take their ideas through to publication during the six week event.

 <table width="95%">
     <tr><th width="12%">ID</th><th width="70%">Title</th><th width="18%">MAIDS</th></tr>